Arkansas City, pronounced Ar-kan-sas, is located in Cowley County, Kansas, at the confluence of the Walnut and Arkansas Rivers.

 By the late 1930s, Arkansas City had two flour mills, a meatpacking plant, foundries, creameries, a sand and gravel plant, overall factories, and an oil field machine shop.
 It also became a shipping and refining center for the area’s oil fields.
 Long lines of tank cars emerged from the city on its four railroads, and freight yards were piled high with incoming shipments of oil machinery and pipeline supplies.
 The business district had modern shops with tile facades and older structures of native limestone.

 The city prospered through much of the 20th century, but by the 1980s, the community began to face economic challenges.
-The railroads shifted many of their crews to other stops; the old Rodeo meatpacking plant, which for a short time was Morrell Meats, closed.
+The railroads shifted many of their crews to other stops; the old Rodeo meatpacking plant, which was Morrell Meats for a short time, closed.
 The only passenger train that served the city, Amtrak’s Lone Star, was discontinued.
-In 1996, Total Petroleum closed its refinery with a loss of 170 jobs.
+In 1996, Total Petroleum closed its refinery, losing 170 jobs.

-By 2003, other large employers in Cowley County closed operations, including the Crayola plant closing with a loss of 400 jobs.
-The nearby Winfield State Hospital and Gordon Piatt Industries were also closed, with a combined loss of 973 jobs.
+By 2003, other large employers in Cowley County had closed operations, including the Crayola plant, which lost 400 jobs.
+The nearby Winfield State Hospital and Gordon Piatt Industries were also closed, resulting in a combined loss of 973 jobs.

 Today, the city has a population of 11,974.
 Arkansas City is three miles north of the Oklahoma border and 12 miles south of Winfield, the county seat.

-While in Arkansas City, check out the Cherokee Strip Land Rush Museum, which honors those who participated in the Cherokee Strip Land Rush of September 16, 1893, and preserves the area’s history.
+While in Arkansas City, check out the Cherokee Strip Land Rush Museum.
+This museum honors those who participated in the Cherokee Strip Land Rush of September 16, 1893, and preserves the area’s history.
 The museum hosts many activities yearly, including a melodrama dinner theater sponsored by the Cherokee Strip Players.
-You can catch a re-enactment or attend a summer camp activity in the summer.
+You can catch a re-enactment or attend a summer camp activity.

 The recent discovery of Etzanoa, the Lost City, has brought heightened interest to the museum, which offers tours to the Etzanoa grounds.
-This place, called the “Great Settlement,” by Spanish explorers in 1601, had become lost in time.
+This place, called the “Great Settlement,” was lost in time by Spanish explorers in 1601.
 However, it has recently been rediscovered.
 Etzanoa was once inhabited by 20,000 ancestral Wichita Indians and is thought to be the second-largest settlement in North America in the early 1600s.

 More Information: